toptensoftware/JsonKit/readme.md

 routine must read each value from the IJsonReader before returning.

 *Parse* - parses a typed value from the input stream.

+*GetLiteralKind*, *GetLiteralString* and *NextToken* provide ability to read literals without boxing the value.
+Used by the PetaJsonEmit.

 ### IJsonWriter